10 Signs an Employee is Going to Quit

 8. Negative Attitude or Complaining

-Complaints about the company, management, or working conditions can be a sign they are looking to resign, especially if the employee was previously content in their position and with management.
+An increase in open complaints and critique of the company about management or working conditions can be a sign they are looking to resign, especially if the employee was previously content.
+This may stem from underlying dissatisfaction that could ultimately lead to their resignation.

 9. Lack of Commitment to Long-Term Projects